 Six weeks ago, I embarked on a two-month trip to Peru with my daughter and boyfriend.
 We would be spending one month in the jungle, and another month on the beach.
-For this trip, I packed a very complete first aid kit ever.
+For this trip, I packed a the most complete first aid kit ever.

 Heck, even I was impressed with how prepared I was.
 I thought of everything that could go wrong! 😮